Creating life inside of you makes you want the very best for yourself and your baby!

 In some cases, iodine deficiency can cause stunted growth, mental disability, and deafness.
 Iodine also plays a role in the development of the central nervous system.

-8 Highly Rated prenatal Vitamins
+8 Best prenatal Vitamins for Pregnancy!

 Vegan – Gluten Free – Major Allergen Free – Non GMO- No Artificial Colorant or Synthetic Fillers.